PeachIceTea/runandbun_streamer.lua/readme.md

 Rather than requiring you to call `export()` manually, this modification will check for changes every frame.
 On my computer this reduces the unlimited speed up from ~3000 frames to ~2000 frames.

-It will also keep he party folder up to date with sprites of the current party.
+It will also update the sprites in the `party` directory to reflect the current party.

 ## Setup
 1. Get [mgba](https://mgba.io/).